-AAFCPAs' Annual Nonprofit Educational Seminar is a 1-day event for nonprofit executives, in 2018 it took place on April 26 at the Newton Marriott.
+AAFCPAs' Annual Nonprofit Educational Seminar is a 1-day event for nonprofit executives taking place on April 25, 2019 at the Newton Marriott.

 This event is designed to help nonprofit CFOs, Executive Directors, and Finance Executives keep abreast of accounting, tax, and regulatory changes that may impact their organizations and always features actionable takeaways to improve efficiency, effectiveness, and performance controls.

 In 2018, AAFCPAs welcomed over 250 attendees from throughout the region.
 AAFCPAs' Nonprofit Educational Seminar helps to educate, challenge, inspire, and offers you a chance to connect and collaborate with peers.

 9:00am – 3:30pm | Program Topics range from 15 minute nano sessions to longer 60 minute sessions

 3:30pm - 4:30pm | Cocktail Reception & Peer Networking

 Program Topics & Agenda